jscoobyced/jsc-dev-tools/README.md

 - .Net core SDK 3.1
 - sonarscanner-for-msbuild 4.8.0

-The reason it includes only these is I only need those tools.
+This includes only these is I only need those tools.